google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 `forEach` isn't async-aware, so our chapters would appear in whatever order they download, which is basically how Pulp Fiction was written.
-This isn't Pulp Fiction, so let's fix it…
+This isn't Pulp Fiction, so let's fix it.

 ### Creating a sequence